nus-cs2103/website-base/admin/appendixE-gitHub.md

 * **Do not merge PRs failing <tooltip content="Continuous Integration e.g., GitHub Actions">CI</tooltip>.** The CI status of a PR is reported at the bottom of the {{ show_as_rounded_tab(":octicon-comment-discussion: conversation")}} tab of the PR page.
 Here's an example:<br>
   ![](images/gitHubPrStatus.png)
   * **If there is a failure**, you can click on the `Details` link in corresponding line to find out more about the failure.
 Once you figure out the cause of the failure, push a fix to the PR.
-  * An exception to this guideline is when the failure is confirmed to be due to something you can afford to ignore %%e.g., when CI fails due to a drop in code coverage but the code section that is causing the coverage drop is not practical to be covered by automated tests or you plan to write the relevant tests at a later time%%.
+  * An exception to this guideline is when the failure is confirmed to be due to something you can afford to ignore %%e.g., when CI fails due to a drop in code coverage but the code section that is causing the coverage drop is not practical to be covered by automated tests, or you plan to write the relevant tests at a later time%%.
 * **Avoid rebasing/squashing** when merging PRs.
 While both are good alternatives to the default behavior of creating a merge commit, rebasing/squashing can affect the timestamp of the commits, which can interfere with the progress tracking that we do for grading purposes %%i.e., the commits can get detected under a week different from the week they were actually done%%.
 * **After merging a PR**,
   * **close the corresponding issue**.<br>